Domraider/bunny/README.md

  'timeout'=>2.0
 ]);

-// Connect is refactor to be retryable
+// Connect is refactored to be retryable
 $mq->connect()
     ->retryWhen(function ($errors) {
         // Retry connect on error